Pulsed quantum annealing: Pulsed quantum annealing for a single qubit

-The energy difference between the ground and the excited states of Eq.~\eqref{eq:01} is given by $E_{G}(t)=2\sqrt{\left(1-t/t_{f}\right)^{2}\Delta^{2}+\left(t/t_{f}\varepsilon+C\Lambda_{P}(t)\right)^{2}}$ and is plotted in Fig.~\ref{fig:Fig01}(a) for the case of $t_{f}=10\hbar/\Delta$ and $\varepsilon=1\Delta$ with the pulse, continuous line, and without the pulse, dashed line.
-The pulse parameters are $t_{C}=5\hbar/\Delta$, $t_{D}=5\hbar/\Delta$ and $C=1\Delta$.
-We observe that the pulse application has split the time evolution path that the qubit's state follows in three parts, denoted by the times $t_{1}=t_{C}-t_{D}/2$, at which the pulse starts, and $t_{2}=t_{C}+t_{D}/2$, at which the pulse terminates.
-The adiabatic condition states that, if the system under consideration is evolved under a process that changes gradually, then allows it to stay at its initial state at the end.
 The pulse application is a fast diabatic process, which violates the adiabatic condition at the pulse application times $t_{1}$ and $t_{2}$.
-Away from $t_{1}$ and $t_{2}$, in the regions $j=A,B,C$, qubit follows essentially an adiabatic evolution path as long as Eq.~\eqref{eq:04} is satisfied, there in no obstacle to disturb the time evolution of the qubit's state nonadiabatically.
-Then, the time dependent state of the single qubit, described by the state vector $\mathbf{b}(t)$ (see Appendix \ref{sec:Appendix-A}), during these regions can be found by $\mathbf{b}(t_{q})=U_{j}(t_{q},t_{s})\mathbf{b}(t_{s})$, where $j=A,B,C$.
+Away from $t_{1}$ and $t_{2}$, in the regions $j=A_1,A_2,A_3$, the qubit follows essentially an adiabatic evolution path as long as Eq.~\eqref{eq:04} is satisfied.
+Then, the time dependent state of the single qubit, described by the state vector $\mathbf{b}(t)=\left( \right)$ (see Appendix A), during these regions can be found by $\mathbf{b}(t_{q})=U_{j}(t_{q},t_{s})\mathbf{b}(t_{s})$, where $j=A_1,A_2,A_3$.
 The unitary evolution matrix is defined as

 where